kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 ### Cost of revenues - Other

-**Other costs of revenue are growing significant higher than revenue** so let's have a look at what is driving that:
+**Other costs of revenue are growing significantly higher than revenue**, so let's have a look at what is driving that:
 - increase in data center and other operations costs, which was affected by increased allocations primarily from general and administrative expenses (OK so part of the rise can be explained by moving expenses from G&A to cost of revenue, but it explains only part of it )
 - content acquisition costs as a result of increased activities related to YouTube
 - and hardware costs associated with new hardware launches